-If you are living with serious mental illness:
+If you're living with a serious mental illness

 If you have HIV/AIDS:

-If you’re homeless or at serious risk of homelessness and you have HIV/AIDS, contact the New York City Human Resource Administration’s (HRA) HIV / AIDS Services Administration (HASA) Services.
+If you’re homeless or at serious risk of homelessness and you have HIV/AIDS, contact the NYC Human Resource Administration’s (HRA) HIV / AIDS Services Administration (HASA).
 If your case is approved, HASA will appoint you a case manager, who will then assist with the housing placement process.
 To contact HASA’s Service Line, call 1-212-971-0626.

 If you're a veteran: